d4rkb4sh8/main/README.md

 All notes can be read with cat or bat/batcat

 to run my custom Debian bootstrap on a clean build.
+This build has been tested on Debian stable but should work with otherbranhces and Ubuntu or other debian derivative distros as well.

 This installs Homebrew on your debian linux for a few packages that are not on debian repos eg. zellij dust etc.